samhuk/ts-pg-orm/README.md

 ### Article API

-This is a simple single-endpoint api that has two entities - "User" and "UserArticle", with a single relation linking them.
+This is a simple single-endpoint api that has two data formats - "User" and "UserArticle", with a single relation linking them.

 Run `npm run start-article-api` to build and start the server (don't forget to run `npm i` first if you have not already).
 Once running, try sending a HTTP GET request to http://localhost:3000/userProfile/1.